Directions and a map can be found on the Contact Us page.

 We can't control the weather and conditions can change during a trip, but we can hike, paddle, and bike in the rain—but not thunderstorms.
 We will always err on the side of caution if weather, wind, or waves are too dangerous for the activity.
-Caving trips will always be cancelled during rain events since water in the cave is directly linked to the Hendrie river and rain quickly percolates through the karst landscape.
 If we make the call to cancel a scheduled trip due to incoming weather, we will contact you as soon as we can.
-We will try to reschedule for another time or date, but if we can't — we will refund your trip.
+If your schedule allows, we would love to find another time or date, but if we can't — we will refund your trip.

 Distances covered varies by the group.
 We are as fast as the slowest person.

 Paddling: We will work with paddlers to improve their technique and help them become more efficient on the water.
 On average, we will paddle between 2–3 miles an hour.
 And depending on wind direction and waves, we may be slower or faster than that.
 Our shortest trip, The Little Dipper, usually covers 3–6 miles.
-Most "bigger dipper" half-day trips will average between 3 and 6 miles; full-day trips between 6 and 9 miles (also depends on length of the lunch break).
+Most "bigger dipper" half-day trips will average between 6 and 9 miles; "perfect day" full-day trips between 10 and 14 miles (also depends on length of the lunch break).
 Don't let mileage estimates scare you — paddling is very different than walking.

-Bicycling: The trip to Maxton Plains covers roughly 14 miles at a relaxed pace, but more areas of Drummond can be explored depending on the group.
+Bicycling: The Maxton Plains trip covers roughly 6–10 miles at a relaxed pace, but more areas of Drummond can be explored depending on the group.
 The plains are warm due to the radiating Alvar pavements – bring extra water in the summer!
 Some of the roads can be very wet and full of ruts.

 Our guides take great pride in making your adventure memorable and fun.
 Although tips are not required, guides deeply appreciate being recognized for their great service.
 Same as tipping your restaurant server, amounts range between 10–20% of your total trip cost.
 On multi-day trips, guests have sometimes calculated a daily gratuity and given their guide(s) an amount on the last day.
 If your trip has more than one guide, guides will share.

-We supply wet suits when the water is colder and have additional clothing recommendations on the "What to Bring" page, but paddling is an activity and your moving will keep you surprisingly warm.
+We supply wet suits when the water is colder and have additional clothing recommendations on the "Get Ready!" page, but paddling is an activity and your moving will keep you surprisingly warm.
 Even if the air temperature is cooler, just like taking a brisk walk on a chilly day, you might find yourself too warm if you are wearing too heavy a coat or too many layers.
 And the PFD (life jacket) will be like wearing a coat.
 All of our sea kayaks are equipped with seats so you are not sitting directly on the bottom of the boat.
 In Michigan, regardless of the activity, dressing in layers and having some options are always wise.
-All sea kayaks have waterproof hatches that you can stash extra clothing in if needed, but putting your clothes in a waterproof bag is recommended; sit-on-top kayaks will need a waterproof bag (large plastic zip-top bags work well).
+Our sea kayaks have hatches that you can stash extra clothing in if needed, but putting your clothes in a waterproof bag is recommended; sit-on-top kayaks will need a waterproof bag (large plastic zip-top bags work well).
 If we tell you that wet suits are needed, you must wear them for your comfort and most importantly — safety.
 Once the waters warm up in the summer, they are not required but are optional for guests.

 If you are hot, you are surrounded by water!
 Dip your hands in, dunk your hat, take a quick dip in your clothes during a shoreline break.
 There are many ways to cool off.

 The hiking and kayaking excursions range from easy to moderate with no prior experience necessary.
 Some parts of the trails can be rugged with rocks and roots as well as some steep incline/decline.
 The hikes can range from 2–8 miles, and some days will include both a paddle and a hike.
-As for the kayaking, we keep our trips within semi-protected bays and inlets, but even they can get windy with choppy waves (1–2 feet).
+As for the kayaking, we keep our trips within semi-protected bays and inlets, but even they can get choppy waves (1–2 feet) from wind.
 We constantly assess the wind, water, and weather conditions, and will adjust our trips accordingly.
 We do not force any activity on guests, and a guest can opt to skip a hike or paddling activity.
 We will not paddle if any small craft advisories are in effect for Isle Royale.

 20 S. Pickford AvenueHesselMI 49745United StatesMap